guypursey/Beth/bot-client/lib/README.md

 #####`logleft`#####

-*Number* When Beth has sent this number of messages left on the log, or under, during this item on the agenda, the item is considered complete.
+*Number.* When Beth has this number of messages left on the log, or under, during this item of the agenda, the item is considered complete.

+#####`logsize`#####

+*Number.* When Beth has this number of messages saved on the log, or over, during this item of the agenda, the item is considered complete.

 #####`flagset`#####